paritytech/parity-bridges-common/docs/running-relayer.md

 Think of lane as a queue of messages that need to be delivered to the other/bridged chain.
 The lane is bidirectional, meaning that there are four "endpoints".
 Two "outbound" endpoints (one at every chain), contain messages that need to be delivered to the bridged chain.
-Two "inbound" are accepting messages from the brdiged chain and also remember the relayer, who has delivered message(s) to reward it later.
+Two "inbound" are accepting messages from the bridged chain and also remember the relayer, who has delivered message(s) to reward it later.

 </details>